 - Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
-This includes teaching in RE, citizenship and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas. - > Holding assemblies dealing with relevant issues.
+This includes teaching in RE, citizenship and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas. - Making pupils aware of our behaviour and anti-bullying policies - Holding assemblies dealing with relevant issues.
 Pupils will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute, where appropriate. - Working with our local community.
-This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community - > All pupils are encouraged to participate in the school's activities, such as sports clubs.
-We also work with parents to promote knowledge and understanding of different cultures - > We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach
+This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community - All pupils are encouraged to participate in the school's activities, such as sports clubs.
+We also work with parents to promote knowledge and understanding of different cultures - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach